Welcome to GreenRiters, a blog website dedicated to providing advice and resources for writing scientific manuscripts.

 I am hoping my blog website “GreenRiters” offers you a little light when you are searching for your path of getting your scientific work published.

 My background and experience are in social science, public health, and health services.
-If your research area is in life science, engineering, or others, some posts may not be completely applicable to you.
+If your research area is in life science, engineering, or others, some posts may not be completely applicable.
 But I am sure you will still find something that you would enjoy reading.

 I promise, my posts won’t be boring…. at least I will try.
 I know you don’t need another textbook to read.